waiteb3/revel-swagger/README.md

 # swagger.yml
 ```

 Done!
-This will generate the routes on start-up and will begin to serve the Swagger-UI assets at `/@{basePath`
+This will generate the routes on start-up and will begin to serve the Swagger-UI assets at `/@{basePath}`

 See the [example project](examples/swaggerapi) and a complete introduction at module's [README.md](modules/swaggerapi/README.md).

 If you wish to serve your own Swagger-UI distribution, see the section on using [Static.Serve](modules/swaggerapi/README.md#custom-ui).

 **Note**: Currently you have to parse the contents of a c.Request.Body yourself.
-See [Item.Create](examples/swaggerapi/app/controller/items.go#L52) for an example.
+See [Item.Create](examples/swaggerapi/app/controllers/items.go#L51-L62) for an example.

 ### (Functional WIP) Swaggify

+#### Introduction

+Swaggify is a module that generates a Swagger Specification best-guess based on the source-code of your controllers (and hopefully models as well).

 Add the module to `conf/app.conf`
 ```